MidgetBrony/Boxroom-TV/README.md

 The player is also capable of playing direct media links, such as those from Discord.
 The link should end in .mp4 .
 Simply paste into the URL box and press "Load".

-HOW TO USE:
+<h1>HOW TO USE:</h1>

-If you've imported media into the "Video Library" folder, press V to spawn the Movie Box.
-Your shelvable media will be in there.
+If you've imported media into the "Video Library" folder, **press V to spawn the Movie Box.** Your shelvable media will be in there.

 To play a video, simply left-click a TV with the case.
 It should start the video automatically.
 Left clicking a TV playing a video with an empty hand will open the controls menu.
+You can also **press T while looking at a TV to open the controls.**
-There is a Media folder browser button as well as the ability to control volume and scrub through videos.
+There is a Media folder browser button as well as the ability to control volume and scrub through videos. '

+The player should save its place between game launches.